 - It does not change the need of the right competence in our organisation, which is one of our principles, even though the start mix of people may need to be considered differently; regarding competence and diversity.
 But, do not forget that without constraints from management, the T-shaping needed will happen automatically when working in parallel to solve the project.

 - It does not change the understanding of planning the wholeness, that silo organisations with projects and waterfall way of working always have done greatly in all the domains of the Cynefin™ framework.
 This means that we already have the insight of the importance of our principles about; reducing the complexity through systems design which result in an architecture, planning of the activities, the necessity of timely Integration Event, to mention a few.
-Remember also that Conway’s law need to be considered, which is easier followed when we have I-shaped sub-teams, as hardware companies have.
+Remember also that Conway’s law needs to be considered, which is easier followed when we have I-shaped sub-teams, as hardware companies have.

 - But, the change regarding planning is somewhat different, especially that we need to keep track of the many interdependencies when working in parallel also in the complicated domain.

-- What is definitely new for the team members is to work in parallel phases, which is a necessity for solving complex problems with speed in the beginning of the project, but also to work fast when we have the knowledge and are working in the ordered domainas, see the interdependencies above.
+- What is definitely new for the team members is to work in parallel phases, which is a necessity for solving complex problems with speed in the beginning of the project, but also to work fast when we have the knowledge and are working in the ordered domains, see the interdependencies above.
 This means that our short interactions, T-shape and working in parallel principles also will be fulfilled.

 - Our incrementally work principle is most appropriate for software product development, but as stated before in this blog post, a hardware platform with modules can be seen as incremental work, when the modules are updated during later releases.